lewisgoddard/website/recommendations/hardware/components/cpus.md

 #### G SKUs
 - 5000 series and earlier only: Includes integrated graphics.
-- For: Productivity users lacking dedicated graphics.
+- Not For: People with graphics cards.
-- Not For: Everyone else.
+- For: Everyone else.

 #### GE SKUs
 - 5000 series and earlier only: Includes integrated graphics and is high efficiency for a far lower TDP.